Grazulex/laravel-multipersona/SECURITY.md

 - **Email**: [jms@grazulex.be](mailto:jms@grazulex.be)
 - **Maintainer**: Jean-Marc Strauven

-Thank you for helping keep Laravel TurboMaker and our users safe!
+Thank you for helping keep Laravel MultiPersona and our users safe!